 To encourage your resellers to participate in training, you can also incorporate your certifications into your rewards structure.
 For instance, you might set up your rewards so partners unlock certain rewards only after completing certain training.

-Scaling your program
+Scaling your partnership program

 While you can eventually grow your partner program to include multiple types (or even all three), we recommend starting with one.
 Once you have a demonstrated history of success, you can consider scaling your program to incorporate other types of partners.